 Organizations in Residence

-Governors Island Arts, the public arts and cultural program presented by the Trust for Governors Island is pleased to announce its 2025 Open Call for the seasonal Organizations in Residence Program.
-Organizations in Residence offers an exciting opportunity for arts nonprofits to share their work with the public and advance their missions in a setting unlike anywhere else in New York City.
+Governors Island Arts, the public arts and cultural program presented by the Trust for Governors Island, is pleased to release the 2026 open call for its seasonal Organizations in Residence Program.

 Back to Dashboard